The Five Greatest Warriors: Synopsis

 It was discovered that Genghis gave his Pillars away, one to a Bedouin tribe who would become the House of Saud, and one to the Shogun of Japan.
 One of Genghis' grandsons tried to retrieve the Pillar from the Japanese, however his attempts to conquer a dangerous bay were unsuccessful.
 This bay on the north island of Hokkaido, deduced by the Scottish twins Lachlan and Julius Adamson, is believed to be the location for the Third Vertex.
 Evidence of a maze being built to safeguard the Pillar was found in correspondences between Genghis and the Shogun, as well as the gift of a petrified dinosaur egg that was inscribed with the location of the Vertex entrances.
 This map is believed to have already been uncovered by the team's enemies; however, the Twins uncovered its last known location - the hidden arsenal of Genghis Khan in Mongolia.

 Jack and his team head for Mongolia, but soon learn that Wolf's team and the Japanese Blood Brotherhood are also on their way.
 Finding the arsenal hidden in a meteor crater, Jack's team is the last to arrive.
 Soon after discovering the egg and its map, Wolf's team is attacked by the Japanese team, led by Tank Tanaka, who destroy the egg before being killed by Wolf and his men.
 Jack and his team witness this and are discovered by Wolf, who mortally wounds Wizard before leaving with Rapier, Jack's half-brother, and Felix Bonaventura, Wolf's expert on the Machine.
 Needing to escape before the arsenal is bombed by Mao, Wizard urges Jack to continue on with the quest, and reveals to Zoe that Jack was planning to propose.
-Farewelling Wizard, Jack and the others leave through a secret escape tunnel - not before taking with them the shield of Genghis, on which is the map to the Vertices inscribed.
-Jack also rescues the wounded and unconscious Tank, who's knowledge was only rivalled by Wizard.
+Farewelling Wizard, Jack and the others leave through a secret escape tunnel - not before taking with them the shield of Genghis, on which is inscribed with a map of the Vertices.
+Jack also rescues the wounded and unconscious Tank, whose knowledge was only rivalled by Wizard.

 As the events at Khan's arsenal played out, Pooh Bear, Stretch and the Twins discovered the location of Rameses II's Basin.
 Now in the British Museum and labelled under a different name, Pooh and Stretch incite a bomb scare and steal the Basin during the commotion.